-- (f) A decision which has been rescinded by the relevant committee or decision maker prior to the determination of any request for a decision review in accordance with rule 4.28.2. - (g) A decision which has been made in accordance with rule 17 of the Committee and Sub-Committee Procedure Rules, Previous Decisions and Motions section 16 (Previous Decisions and Motions) of Chapter D2 (Committee Procedure Rules). - 4.
+- (f) A decision which has been rescinded by the relevant committee or decision maker prior to the determination of any request for a decision review in accordance with rule 4.2. - (g) A decision which has been made in accordance with rule 17 of the Committee and Sub-Committee Procedure Rules, Previous Decisions and Motions. - 4.
 Decision Review Process - 4.1 Publication of Decision Statement